gamerf/serverless-data-analytics/Lab2/README.md

 1. Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home).
 2. If this is your first time visiting the AWS Management Console for Athena, you will get a Getting Started page.
 Choose **Get Started** to open the Query Editor.
 If this isn't your first time, the Athena **Query Editor** opens.
-3. Make a note of the AWS region name, for example, for this lab you will need to choose the **US West (Oregon)** region.
+3. Make a note of the AWS region name, for example, for this lab you will need to choose the **EU West (Ireland)** region.
 4. In the Athena **Query Editor**, you will see a query pane with an example query.
 Now you can start entering your query in the query pane.
 5. To create a database named *mydatabase*, copy the following statement, and then choose **Run Query**: